Skip to content

 • Plays audio locally (non-blocking playback; synthesis time depends on backend).

-• If voice is provided, it is treated as a cloned voice_id (requires abstractvoice[cloning]).
+• If voice is provided, it is treated as a cloned voice_id (requires a cloning backend extra such as abstractvoice[omnivoice]; abstractvoice[cloning] is the explicit OpenF5 backend).

 • By default, common Markdown syntax is stripped from spoken output (headers + emphasis).
 Set sanitize_syntax=False to speak raw text.